 Initial Arrival in Panama

 On March 15, 2014, Kris and Lisanne arrived in Panama to begin their 6 week experience together.
-They toured Panama for two weeks together before arriving in Boquete, Panama.
+Panama is a small tropical country located immediately north of Colombia.
+The two women toured Panama for two weeks and spent time in Bocas Del Toro together before arriving in Boquete, Panama.
 Boquete is a very small town located approximately 30 minutes north of the city of David, which is off the well-known Pan American Highway.
 They were staying at a hostel that’s still in operation today, named “Spanish By The River”.

 The Unguided Hike That Resulted in Their Disappearance

-On the hike the two girls brought a dog with them, named “Azul” which belonged to the owners of Il Pianista, the restaurant at the head of the trail.
-And in fact, that was a smart decision on their part because the dog was important in alerting people that something had happened.
-Later that night, the dog returned home without the two girls.
-More speculation on the dogs return later.
+On the hike the two girls possibly brought with them a dog named “Azul”, which belonged to the owners of Il Pianista, the restaurant at the head of the trail.
+This fact hasn’t been verified because it was only stated by a couple of locals – hardly fact, which you’ll see is prevalent in the disappearance case altogether – there’s very little factual information.
+If Kris Kremers and Lisanne Froon had decide to bring Azul with them, it was a smart decision on their part because the dog was later important in alerting people that something had happened.
+Later that night, the dog returned home without the two girls, which was said to have alerted the family of the girls unknown whereabouts.
+More speculation on the dog later.

-When the dog returned without the girst, the owners of Il Pianista imagined that something was wrong.
+The dog returned without the girls, suggesting to the owners of Il Pianista that something was wrong.
 Additionally, their parents stopped receiving text messages, which they always received on a daily basis from their daughters in Panama.
 The following morning of April 2nd the girls missed an appointment with a local travel guide.

-On April 2nd, authorities were officially notified that the girls had disappeared the day before.
+On April 2nd, authorities were officially notified that the girls had disappeared the day before, by a well known guide in the area.
 Authorities immediately organized search crews.
 The following day, April 3rd, they began aerial searches for the two girls.
-Also, groups were organized to search the rainforest where the girls were thought to be hiking.
+Also, search groups organized to search the rainforest where the girls were thought to be hiking.

 Four days later, on April 6th, the parents of both of the girls arrived in Panama.